 After watching a rafting party float by, we turned around and headed back up the Cottonwood drainage and then around the Horseshoe Mesa via the Tonto.
 About half way around the mesa we seemed to lose the trail.
 No big deal, the general direction was fairly clear and before too long we were looking down into the Hance drainage.
 The views down into this canyon were impressive, though this part of the route didn’t provide any real views of the Colorado.

-The last bit of the route was up the VERY steep cliffs past Miner’s Spring and back to the top of Horseshoe Mesa.
+The last bit of the route was up the VERY steep cliffs past Page Spring (aka Miners Spring) and back to the top of Horseshoe Mesa.
 The ascent is made tougher because the spring is the last source of water so one needs to load up both for camp and for the exit ascent the next day.